devchallenges-io/curriculum/3-javascript/challenges/group_2/1-flip-the-coin.md

 - The web page should have a button labeled "Flip Coin".
 - When the button is clicked, the coin should randomly display either "Heads" or "Tails".
 - Display the result of the coin flip on the web page.
-- Style the web page to make it visually appealing.
+- Style the web page according to the design.
 - Ensure the web page is responsive and works well on different devices and screen sizes.

 ## Technical Details